mesosphere-backup/community/wg-networking/design/cni/plugins/minuteman-spartan/README.md

 # Design
-You can view and comment on the design of the DC/OS overlay on the [Google doc](https://goo.gl/xBUc71) or the [online version](https://goo.gl/MuWMwz) of 0this document.
+You can view and comment on the design of the minuteman/spartan CNI plugin on the [Google doc](https://goo.gl/xBUc71) or the [online version](https://goo.gl/MuWMwz) of 0this document.